Hi! I’m a Software Engineer, currently working at Airbnb.

 At Penn, I did research in Natural Language Processing with Chris Callison-Burch.
 My research involved developing automatic methods of ranking adjectives by their intensity (e.g., good < great < excellent).
 Additionally, I served as Co-Director of Hack4Impact, a student-run 501(c)(3) nonprofit that designs and develops software for nonprofit organizations.
-I have also served as Head Teaching Assistant for Penn’s introductory data structures and algorithms course, CIS 121.
+I also served as Head Teaching Assistant for Penn’s introductory data structures and algorithms course, CIS 121.

 I have held software engineering internships at Apple and Google.

 I am also the founder of WiC Hacks, a hackathon for college and high school women at Rochester Institute of Technology, which is in its fourth year.